 Unfortunately, even as the number of drunk drivers has declined, the number of drugged drivers has increased.
 In the most recent survey that was conducted in 2014 and released in 2015, almost one driver out of every four tested positive for at least one drug that could affect the ability to safely operate a vehicle.
 This is a significant increase from 2007.
 In 2007, around 16.3 percent of the drivers who participated in the survey had evidence of drugs in their system and now around 20 percent do.
 Marijuana, in particular, was much more common and there was nearly a 50 percent increase in the number of drivers with marijuana in their bodies.

 Drivers need to know that operating a vehicle on drugs can be just as dangerous as driving drunk.
 A motorist who is impaired by drugs can be arrested, and can also be found liable in a personal injury or wrongful death lawsuit if he causes a car crash while driving under the influence.

-The Atlanta car accident lawyers at Sammons & Carpenter, P.C. can represent you after an injury in a motor vehicle crash.
+The Atlanta car accident lawyers at Sammons & Carpenter, P.C. can represent you after an injury caused by a drunk driver.
 Call today at (404) 814-8949 or contact us online to schedule your free consultation.